keyanliu1/keyanliu.github.io/_pages/about.md

 ---
+title: "Keyan Liu"
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+output:
+  html_document:
+    toc: true
+    toc_float: true
+    theme: united
+    highlight: tango
 ---

+## About Me

-I am a PhD candidate at the University of Helsinki.
-My research field is theoretical and applied econometrics.
-I will be on the 24/25 job market.
+I am a Ph.D. candidate at the University of Helsinki.
+My research focuses on applied and theoretical econometrics.
+I will be joining the 2024/2025 job market.

+## Contact Information

+**Office Address**:
+Economicum A 211
+Arkadiankatu 7, 00100 Helsinki

+**Email**:
+Keyan.liu [at] helsinki [dot] fi